Skip to main content

 What Is a Concept Book?

 The short (or long or tall) of it: A concept book is a picture book that teaches a broad concept to young readers.
 Examples?
-Alphabet books, number books, books about colors, opposites, books about feelings and emotions.
+Alphabet books, number books, books about colors, opposites, feelings and emotions.

 A concept is an idea, an abstract notion.
 Here's the rub.
 Very young readers are concrete thinkers, very "here and now."
 Luckily concept books do not have to teach the alphabetic principle, or algebra, or color theory.
 They teach what toddlers and young preschoolers can see, hear, touch, and feel - the upper and lowercase, quiet and loud, and happy and sad face of things.